patricksthannon/InvaderInformant/README.md

 # Invador Informant

-CLI tool for Mac OS to automate network scans and notify, using ntfy.sh, of any new or dropped connections on your network.
+**CLI tool for Mac OS to automate network scans and notify, using ntfy.sh, of any new or dropped connections on your network.**

+The script will scan for your particular network IP using ipconfig and then scan the subnet for devices/hosts using nmap.

 ## Dependencies: